 Now we extend the results for directional derivatives to the situation when $\Or(X) \subset \Or(Y)$. \begin{thm} Suppose that $Y$ lies in the interior of multi-vistal facet $V_Y$, and $X$ is some point in $V_Y$.
 Let $(A^i_1,B^i_1),\ldots, (A^i_m,B^i_m)$ be the support pairs for the geodesic from $Y$ to $T^i$ and let $C^i$ be the set of edges in $Y$ which are common in $T^i$.
 Let $E_X$ be the set of edges with positive lengths in $X$.
 Let $P$ be the vector with components $p_e = |e|_Y-|e|_X$ so that $\Gamma(X,Y;\alpha)=X+\alpha P$, and let $Z_\alpha:=\Gamma(X,Y;\alpha)$.
 Then the value of directional derivative from $X$ to $Y$ is

-\end{thm} \begin{proof} Let $Z$ be a point on the geodesic segment between $X$ and $Y$.
-The length of edge $e$ in $Z$ be $|e|_Z = |e|_X + \alpha p_e$.
+Where $\norm{A}_X$, means use the edge length mapping from tree $X$ in evaluating the norm of the set of edges $A$, that is $\norm{A}_X = \sqrt{\sum_{e \in A} |e|_X^2}$. \end{thm} \begin{proof} Let $Z_\alpha$ be a point on the geodesic segment between $X$ and $Y$.
+The length of edge $e$ in $Z_\alpha$ be $|e|_Z = |e|_X + \alpha p_e$.
 The Fr\'{e}chet function is the sum of squared distances from a variable point to each of the data points $T^1,\ldots, T^n$, so the directional derivative of the Fr\'{e}chet function is the sum over the indexes of the data points of the directional derivatives of the square distances.

 For a set of edges $A$, let $\norm{A}_X = \sqrt{ \sum_{e \in A} |e|_X}$.
 If an edge $e$ has zero length in a tree, $X$, or is compatible with $X$ but not present then take $|e|_X$ to be $0$.
 The squared distance from $Z_\alpha$ to $T^i$ can be expressed as